ssquantum/PyDex/docs/README.md

 	Initiates all of the modules and provides an interface to display their respective windows or adjust their settings.

-- Networking (networker.py client.py) (server runs on a separate thread, but some functions remain on the main thread) Communicates with DExTer: sending commands to run/load sequences and synchronise the run number at the start/end of every run.
+- Networking (networker.py client.py) (server runs on a separate thread, but some functions remain on the main thread) Communicates with other modules by sending TCP messages.

 - Andorcamera (cameraHandler.py) (runs a separate thread) Control the Andor iXon camera using AndorSDK.
 Initialise the camera with given acquisition settings.
 Set the camera running so that it takes acquisitions triggered by DExTer, and then emits the acquired image as an array to be processed and saved.